Why Deadlines Matter in Procurement

 The Real Challenge

 The difficulty isn't remembering a single deadline.
 It's managing multiple opportunities across different portals, countries, and time zones simultaneously.
-A typical active bidder might be tracking 5–15 opportunities at various stages, each with its own submission deadline, clarification periods, and document requirements.
+A company actively bidding on EU contracts might be tracking 5–15 opportunities at various stages, each with its own submission deadline, clarification periods, and document requirements.

 Setting Up Automated Alerts

-Configure your alerts to trigger for match scores above your threshold — typically 60 or higher.
+Configure your alerts to trigger for match scores of 60 or higher — a useful starting point for most companies.
 This ensures you're notified about genuine opportunities without being overwhelmed by marginal matches.

 Building a Bid Calendar